 This recipe calls for rolled oats, either quick-cooking (instant) or regular (old-fashioned) and both have undergone processing.

-I recommend starting with the protein powder.
+Using an 8 x 8-inch pan yields 9 bars at about 8 grams of protein per bar.
+To increase the protein content, I recommend starting with protein powder.
 As mentioned above, protein powders can vary in their protein content.

 For this recipe, I use a protein powder that contains 21 grams of protein in a 2-scoop serving.
 There are powders with higher protein content; shop around at your store and online for them.